 The board is responsible for the operation of the trust and governs in the interests of the trust as a whole.
 The board sets vision and strategy and is the accountable body for finances and the performance of the three academies.

 Chair of Trustees

 Nicola has worked with schools and school leaders and local authorities for the last twenty years, initially with East Sussex in various roles for the Youth Service and School Improvement Service.
 After a short period of working with 4Children, Nicola joined Southern Educational Leadership Trust to lead on the delivery of large scale regional and national contracts for schools leaders, head teachers and governors on leadership development, the leadership curriculum for school leaders and head teacher recruitment and assessment.
 This also involved working with the wider public and private sector on leadership development and the developing high performing teams and organisations.
-In 2015, Nicola joined NAHT (National Association of Head Teachers) where she leads the association's change and programme management department to ensure members have access to high quality and effective support, advice and information.
+In 2015, Nicola joined NAHT (National Association of Head Teachers) where she leads the association's projects and business planning, with a focus on effective and streamlined business practices, quality assurance, and transformation and change.

 Details on how to contact any board member are below: